lunapaint/tga-codec/README.md

 ## Decoder support details

 While writing this codec I became aware that other TGA decoders are inconsistent, don't handle seemingly common cases and the spec is ambiguous.
 Some examples of this are Paint.NET (v4.3.10) decodes 16-bit true color by shifting each 5 bit value left by 3, this means that the maximum value for any channel is 255.
-Krita (v5.0.2) however handles that case but does not support various features like 16-bit greyscale encoding.
+Krita (v5.0.2) however handles that case but does not support various features and decodes 16-bit greyscale encoding without understanding the alpha channel.

 Here are the details on what this codec supports: